Skip to main content

 • diet and lifestyle factors.

 Cancer can less commonly occur in other parts of the bowel, anus and small bowel.
+Treatment depends on the location of the tumour and the stage of cancer.

 Bowel Cancer Screening